elifesciences-publications/Liu_et_al_2018_eLife/README.md

 We use the nuclei as the primary objects and the Venus channel to identify secondary objects (Cell boundaries).
 ![Alt Text](https://github.com/DWALab/Liu_et_al_2018_eLife/blob/master/ColocalizationSteps/Step2.png)

-## 3. Cell Body Mask and Excluding the Nuclii
+## 3. Cell Body Mask and Excluding the Nuclei
 Protein colocalization needs to be quantified within the cellular boundaries (excluding the nucleus).
 We use CellProfile's masking to exclude the nuclii (primary objects) from our cell boundaries (secondary objects)
 ![Alt Text](https://github.com/DWALab/Liu_et_al_2018_eLife/blob/master/ColocalizationSteps/Step3.png)
 ![Alt Text](https://github.com/DWALab/Liu_et_al_2018_eLife/blob/master/ColocalizationSteps/Step4.png)